ucsb-cs-course-repos/ucsb-cs-course-repos.github.io/_topics/gradescope_scanning.md

 3. Scan THAT new copy to a pdf
    * you want this pdf to be only for ONE student's submission
    * you can just email it to yourself since it's just one submission
 4. Go to Manage Submissions in Gradescope.
+Locate the student's submisson (you can search by name).
-5. Locate the student's submisson, and find the place where it says "Replace PDF".
+5. On that student's submission, click "show details" and find the place where it says "Replace PDF".
+   * Upload the new PDF.
    * Don't worry: none of the grading you've done so far will be lost.
-You'll just get a clearer
+You'll just get clearer images.